-Collaboration: Snell & Wilmer is one of a small number of law firms in the southwest that has the experience and resources necessary to service life science and medical technology companies throughout their entire life cycle.
-Our life science and medical technology group is made up of lawyers from various disciplines, including corporate and securities, intellectual property, product liability litigation and health care.
-Clients operating in these industries require counsel with respect to all of these areas and often a single contract will require input from specialists in each of these areas.
-Snell & Wilmer lawyers regularly collaborate in order to produce the highest quality work product and to provide our clients with the most comprehensive and sound legal advice.
+Collaboration: Snell & Wilmer has the resources to service life science and medical technology companies throughout their entire life cycle.
+Our life science and medical technology group is highly collaborative, and includes lawyers with experience in intellectual property, corporate and securities, product liability litigation and health care.
+Snell & Wilmer lawyers regularly work with one another to provide our clients with comprehensive and sound legal advice.

 Service to the Industry: Snell & Wilmer attorneys are dedicated to promoting the interests of their life science and medical technology clients, as shown by the following examples of involvement in the industry:

 - Membership and active involvement with Biocom California

 - Membership and active involvement with Athena, Women in STEM